Logo

 Type into the search field on the survey list to find a previous survey.
 You can search by catchment or river name (e.g. “Dart”), site name (e.g. “Waitrose Car Park”), or surveyor name (e.g. ”Alice Smith”):

-Cartographer will automatically blank out some fields on the duplicated form (e.g. recent rainfall, temperature) while leaving others (e.g. site name, location on the map) filled in.
+Cartographer will automatically blank out some fields on the duplicated form (e.g. recent rainfall, temperature) while leaving others filled in (e.g. site name, location on the map).
 This partially completed form should give you a head start when recording your data.

 Completing the Form